jadefred/typescript_react_tic_tac_toe/README.md

 # About

-This is a Tic Tac Toe app
+This is a single player Tic Tac Toe app, player will play against computer.

 # Technologies